th2-net/th2-docs/content/versions/1-5-4/fundamentals/infra-components.md

 <spoiler title="Full configuration">

-All given values here are the default values.
+All the provided values are default.

 ```yaml
 # Image repositories and credentials to create pull secrets